 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-The multiple governments have issued travel warnings affecting travel to the border area between Somalia and Kenya due to threats by the terrorist group al-Shabaab.
+The Canadian government has issued a travel warning affecting travel to the border area between Somalia and Kenya due to threats by the terrorist group al-Shabaab.
 There is a risk of crime and terrorism throughout the country.

 Travellers are advised to avoid large gatherings, as they are also prime sites for incidences of crime and terrorism.